Roger Payne (bookbinder)

-Roger Payne (1739 – 20 November 1797) was a noted English bookbinder, thought to have originated a new style.
+Roger Payne (1739 – 20 November 1797) was an English bookbinder, thought to have originated a new style.

 Life

 Payne was born at Windsor, learned binding from Joseph Pote of Eton, and is said to have come to London around 1766.
 He worked for a short time for Thomas Osborne in Gray's Inn.
 By 1770 he was able to set up in business for himself as a bookbinder, near Leicester Square, with the support of Thomas Payne (not closely related).
 He was then joined by his brother Thomas, who attended to the forwarding department, while Roger concentrated on the finishing and decoration of volumes.

 After a time, however, the brothers parted, and Payne, later in life, took as his fellow-worker Richard Wier, whose wife became known as a repairer and restorer of old books.
 Drink and quarrels broke up this partnership.

 Payne died in Duke's Court, St Martin's Lane, London, on 20 November 1797, and was buried in the churchyard of St. Martin's-in-the-Fields, at the expense of his old friend Thomas Payne.